Uugo0/kick-blerp-chat-fix/README.md

 # kick-blerp-chat-fix
-When you use the blerp plugin in kick, the chat input section is broken, this css solves that problem.
+When you use the blerp extension in kick, the chat input section is broken, this css solves that problem.

 <table>
   <tr>